CelticParser/OverArizona.OLD/_content/articles/drive.md

 ### COMING SOON

 We will be releasing a short story and showreel titled 'Drive' about all the amazing things and adventures in and around Arizona.
-This will be our cornerstone piece to show what OverArizona is all about so keep checking in and and don't forget to bookmark us - **We promis not to disapoint!**
+This will be our cornerstone piece to show what OverArizona is all about so keep checking in and and don't forget to bookmark us - **We promise not to disappoint!**

 ---